Lucrehulk/2d-rust-collision-engine/README.md

 At the top of the collision system's code, constants for configuration (i.e. room data, physics config like gravity, friction, and collision accelerations) can be found.

-The demo server and client already provides a basic demo of the system in action, while the physics_engine.rs file provides the raw, non-networked code for the physics engine only.
+The demo server and client already provides a basic demo of the system in action, while the engine_code.rs file provides the raw, non-networked code for the physics engine only.

 10k entities (not all on screen) in a 1024x1024 space, with a giant immovable wall in the middle:
 <img width="725" height="773" alt="image" src="https://github.com/user-attachments/assets/aa26bbeb-5b39-4e70-ad1d-2f041720f5bc" />